 Overview and Reconnaissance Inventories include pre-field planning phases, a field program and project reporting.
 Planning phases include reviewing and analysing existing data, developing working maps, and planning for the field program and reporting.
 Planning for contemporary inventories should incorporate historical inventory data, satellite imagery, mapping, GIS and fisheries data available from provincial databases or other sources (Table 8).
 In an Overview Inventory, field sampling sites are chosen to provide the most critical and useful information with minimal effort.
-In Reconnaissance Inventories, all lakes and stream reaches are classified during pre-field planning phases and a subset of lakes and stream reaches are sampled in the field based on a statistical sampling design.
+In Reconnaissance Inventories, all lakes and stream reaches are classified during pre-field planning design.
 Sampling at field sites includes the collection of physical habitat characteristics and fish sampling to characterize the diversity and relative abundance of species present.
 Overview and Reconnaissance inventories make inferences about fish and fish habitat in a watershed based on data collected from sample sites.
 However, the Reconnaissance Inventory interprets fish distributions and stream channel characteristics in more detail through a model-based extrapolation of field data.